L12D2/mm_uxarray/docs/appendix/yaml.rst

      by values in the list or not in the list, respectively.
      Example: {'state_name':{'oper':'isin','value':['CO']},
      'WS':{'oper':'<','value':1}}

+**extra_calc:** The extra_calc section allows users to calculate complex meteorological variables that may not have standard variable names across datasets.
+E.g. u, v, u10, and v10 all commonly refer to the u and v components of wind speed.
+However, the naming convention varies by model.

+This section allows dewpoint, relative humidity, wind speed, and wind direction to be calculated.
+Users can also specify whether their spatial overlay, spatial bias, and spatial exceedance plots display wind barbs.

+**NOTE:** All extra_calc calculations should be left in SI units.
+See example yaml files:

+   * ``control_ish_lite_ufschem-example.yaml``
+   * ``control_ish_ufschem-example.yaml``
+   * ``control_ufschem-example.yaml``

+* **Potential temperature:**

+   * **Modeled potential temperature:** is calculated using the modeled pressure and temperature.
+Users are responsible for knowing what those components are called in their model.

+   * **Observed potential temperature:** is calculated using the observed pressure and temperature.
+Users are responsible for knowing what those components are called in their model.

+   * **NOTE:** Potential temperature is the only variable where model and observed calculations are supported.

 **variables:** This is all optional.
 For each observational variable you can include the following information to handle unit conversions, min/max values,